Anxiety is one of the worst things to wake up to.

 Let’s do it!

 Take some time every week to plan your study sessions.
 Work your way around your commitments and actively create space in your week for language learning.
 Write in your planner at what time you are going to be able to do it and for how long.
 It would be ideal to decide which activity to do in every slot as well.
-On Monday you are going to work by bus?
-Then you can review vocabulary with your favourite app from 7:30 to 7:45.
-On Friday you are having some friends over for dinner?
-Listen to a couple of podcasts while you cook, from 18:00 to 19:00.
+On Monday you are going to have the evening for yourself?
+Then set 20 minutes to read and translate an article.
+On Friday you start work later?
+Write a journal entry in your target language before heading out.

 Underestimating your achievements